 -

-Retaliation: Abusive behaviorThis powerful graphic makes clear that verbally abusing a team member for raising compliance concerns is retaliation.
+Retaliation: TerminationThis powerful graphic makes clear that terminating a team member for raising compliance concerns in good faith is retaliation.
 And it's never allowed.2✨Tokens

 -